serversideup/webext-bridge/README.md

 > Required | `string`

-`Stream`(s) are strictly scoped `Bridge.sendMessage`(s).
+`Stream`(s) are strictly scoped `sendMessage`(s).
 Scopes could be different features of your extension that need to talk to the other side, and those scopes are named using a channel id.

 #### `callback`